attapon-th/NiceGUI-Keycloak/README.md

 # Nicegui OAuth2 With Keycloak

+> TEMPLATE PROJECT - Replace this description with your project description.
+>

+This project is a web application built using the Nicegui framework that integrates OAuth2 authentication with Keycloak.
+It provides a simple interface for users to log in using their Keycloak credentials and access protected resources.

 ## File: .env
 ```dotenv
 DEVMODE=0 # Set to 1 in development mode to enable debug features